-- Develop a greenhouse gas inventory to better link transportation and air quality improvements - Manner that reduces greenhouse gas emissions, fuel use and saves the City in operating costs over time. - Use greenhouse gas inventory to develop additional policies that reduce the City's largest sources of emissions at the City operations and community levels.
+Develop a greenhouse gas inventory to better link transportation and air quality improvements

+Implement City operations and assets in a manner that reduces greenhouse gas emissions, fuel use and saves the City in operating costs over time.

 The City already has a proactive utility and programming aimed at improving water quality and water conservation for the benefit of the resource.
 Continuing to adapt those policies will meet growing populations' needs while protecting water quality.